raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

-This example pipeline handler identifies the buffer using the `findBuffer`_ helper from the only supported stream and queues it to the capture device directly with the `queueBuffer`_ method provided by the V4L2VideoDevice.
+This example pipeline handler identifies the buffer using the `findBuffer`_ helper from the only supported stream and queues it to the capture device directly with the `queueBuffer`_ function provided by the V4L2VideoDevice.

 .. _findBuffer: http://libcamera.org/api-html/classlibcamera_1_1Request.html#ac66050aeb9b92c64218945158559c4d4
 .. _queueBuffer: http://libcamera.org/api-html/classlibcamera_1_1V4L2VideoDevice.html#a594cd594686a8c1cf9ae8dba0b2a8a75